VIGNEEEESH/Chess-board/chess/README.md

    - The selected square will highlight diagonally connected squares.
    - Use the "Undo" button to revert to the previous selection.

+## Deployment

+You can view the live version of this project at: `https://remarkable-khapse-c6b216.netlify.app/`

 ## Folder Structure

 - `src/`